The Annual Reports

 EPR

 to come online.
 One reactor has been under construction at Olkiluoto in Finland since 2005, and another one since 2007 at the Flamanville site in France.
-Both projects experienced multiple design problems, management failures and quality (...)
+Both projects experienced multiple design problems, management failures and (...)

 4 June 2019